Phantom Agents: Impact beyond Japan

-Phantom Agents first screened in Australia on 31 January 1966.
+Phantom Agents first screened in Australia on the Seven Network on 31 January 1966.
 The series, shown mainly in Sydney, enjoyed considerable popularity among Australian children following on from the huge success of The Samurai, the first Japanese TV series ever shown in Australia, which became a major ratings success there during 1965.
 A teen rock band in Melbourne has named themselves The Phantom Agents.

 The show was aired in the US, but not to any regular schedule, mostly being relegated to "filler" status between sporting events.
 A "Captain Jack McCarthy" character was used to provide some sort of continuity between the erratic showings of episodes, although fans of the show have commented that they suspect that he never actually watched an episode.
 It was not a ratings success there, at least partly due to the sporadic programming schedule, and the fact that it was often broadcast at times inconvenient for schoolchildren to watch.
 A Spanish-dubbed version was also shown in some South American countries and Agentes Fantasmas was shown in Portuguese-speaking Brazil.